isomerpages/moe-chijkc/_admissions/Direct School Admissions (DSA).md

 <h4>Application Procedure</h4>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from Tue, 07 May to Mon, 03 Jun 2024.
-For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">DSA-Sec</a>.</p>
+The application is free-of-charge and will be open from Tue, 07 May to Mon, 03 Jun 2024, 3 pm.
+For more details, please refer to MOE website –
+<a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">DSA-Sec</a>.</p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop